 Spoiler alert: important details of the novel are revealed below.

-‘The Fault in Our Stars’ tells the story of Hazel Grace Lancaster, a sixteen-year-old with thyroid cancer.
+‘The Fault in Our Stars’ tells the story of the main character Hazel Grace Lancaster, a sixteen-year-old with thyroid cancer.
 With cancer spreading to her lungs, Hazel gets hooked to a machine that enables her to breathe.
 After visiting her doctor, Maria, she is given a flyer to attend a support group.
 Initially reluctant to go, she joins the support group.
 She meets Patrick, a middle-aged man who is the group’s leader.
 While in the support group, Hazel meets Isaac, a boy who was partially blind from eye cancer.

 After attending the support group for a few weeks, Hazel meets Augustus Waters, a seventeen-year-old boy who had his right leg removed because of Osteosarcoma.
 With Augustus being Isaac’s friend, he and Hazel become close.
 With them being friends, Hazel introduces Augustus to her favorite novel ‘An Imperial Affliction’ by Peter Van Houten.
 Augustus receives Hazel’s novel, and in exchange, he gives her his favorite, ‘The Prince of Dawn.’
 After reading ‘An Imperial Affliction,’ he calls Hazel and expresses his displeasure with the novel’s ending.
 Hazels tell him of her plans to try and reach out to Van Houten in search of an answer to his book’s ending.
 However, she explains to Augustus that Van Houten relocated to Amsterdam.

 A week later, Augustus reveals to Hazel that he had managed to contact Van Houten’s assistant, Lidewiji Vliegenthart, and sent a message to Van Houten.
 He tells her that he received a response from Van Houten and had begun to exchange emails with him.
 Excited, Hazel asks if Van Houten wants to answer her question.
 However, he tells her that she should come to Amsterdam.
-Although she gets excited, Hazel realizes that she can not travel to Amsterdam due to lack of money and her medical condition.
+Although she gets excited, Hazel realizes that she can not travel to Amsterdam due to a lack of money and her medical condition.

 Augustus surprises Hazel with two tickets to Amsterdam, and they travel to meet Van Houten.
 On reaching Van Houten’s house, Hazel and Augustus get shocked to meet a drunk hostile Van Houten.
 Though asking him for an answer to the ending of his novel, Van Houten violently reacts and tells Hazel she was nothing but a flaw in nature.
 Realizing she would never get an answer from her once favorite writer, Hazel leaves Van Houten’s residence.
 However, she and Augustus get treated to a tour of Amsterdam by Lidewiji, Van Houten’s assistant.